-Proposals for retail development in the identified centres will be supported.
+Proposals for retail development in the identified centres, as shown on the Policies Map shown in Appendix II, will be supported.

-Proposals for change of use from retail in the identified centres will only be supported where it can be demonstrated that all the following criteria have been met:
+Proposals for change of use from retail in the identified centres will only be supported where:

-- the loss of the unit results in a mix of varied commercial floor spaces (varied in terms of class and Gross Internal Area) in the residual units; or - There is no demand for continued retail use and the site has been marketed continually and effectively for such use for a period of 12-18 months; or - No alternative local community need has been identified
+• There is no demand for continued retail use and the site has been marketed continually and effectively for such use for a period of 12-18 months.